hrbrlife/INSTAKYC_SCREENING/docs/DEVELOPMENT_PLAN.md

   cronfall-back are included in `docs/blockchain_strategy.md`.

 ## Milestone 4 – Open-web adverse media
-- [ ] Replace the Node stub with a browser automation service (Puppeteer, Playwright, or a managed alternative) capable of fetching search results and screenshots.
+- [x] Replace the Node stub with a browser automation service (Puppeteer, Playwright, or a managed alternative) capable of fetching search results and screenshots.
-- [ ] Introduce a real task queue/worker model so that scraping is resilient and throughput can scale horizontally.
+- [x] Introduce a real task queue/worker model so that scraping is resilient and throughput can scale horizontally.
-- [ ] Capture artefacts (HTML, screenshots, summaries) in a location governed by retention policies and add a sanitisation routine.
+- [x] Capture artefacts (HTML, screenshots, summaries) in a location governed by retention policies and add a sanitisation routine.

+The resulting workflow and operational guidance are documented in `docs/adverse_media_workflow.md`.

 ## Milestone 5 – Platform operations and security
 - [ ] Implement authentication and authorisation for every service exposed by